 The implementation brings in the block “HwAg0Final” inside the True Condition of the “finalAbsAg” as the other error condition will just retain the previous value and rolling counter will not change.
 It saves extra instructions in the implementation to the match the FDD.
 Final Functionality is still the same.

-Periodic sub-module {_Per()}

-HwAg0MeasPer6 (Refer FDD for details)

 Interrupt Service Routines